-Shish barak is a delicious and favorite dish of the Middle Eastern food lover.
+Shish barak is a favorite dish of the Middle Eastern food lover looking for something delicious.

 Dating back to the 14th century this particular dish is no doubt a mishmash of several different cuisines.